garnajee/home-server/README.md

 ### Fake Ratio

 If you need to fake your upload in order to be have a ratio >= 1, you can use [Ratio.py](https://github.com/garnajee/Ratio.py).
-Also available in this [repository](Ratio.py).

 # License